DiracSpace/DiracSpace/README.md

     </a>
 </p>

 I'm a fullstack developer currently working with .NET and Angular applications with [Asterias Software Solutions](https://github.com/Asterias-Software-Solutrions).
-We create web solutions to better manage your problems.
+While currently using Windows as my main operating system, I also like to use Arch-based Linux distributions when I'm not in the need of Visual Studio.
+Main hobby is trying to learn new things, like solving coding problems at [Codewars](https://www.codewars.com/) with new languages while I read the documentation.

 ### Everyday use